aturner-epcc/green-software-hpc/episodes/climate-commitments.md

 - Engineered solutions such as direct air capture often have long-term durability measured in millennia.
 For example, direct air capture has a durability of 10,000 years.
 - Long-term projects are typically orders of magnitude more expensive than short-term projects.
 Once emitted, carbon remains in the atmosphere for 5,000 years.
 To be considered net zero, carbon that has been emitted needs to be permanently removed.

-A short-term carbon removal project will only remove carbon for 100 years, after which it's back in the atmosphere warming up our planet.
+A short-term carbon removal project will only remove carbon for 100 years, after which it is back in the atmosphere warming up our planet.
 This is one of the reasons why abatement is preferred to neutralisation.
 Never releasing carbon is far better than releasing carbon and then trying to keep it out of the atmosphere for 5,000 years.

 ## Climate commitments